Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Implications for practice

+\item \textbf{Describe the plausible sources of misspecification.} A feature of the framework is that it requires researchers to ex-ante describe which external estimates may be biased.
+For example, $ \mathcal B_\kappa(B) = \left\{ b\in\mathbb R^{p_o}: |b_\ell|\leq B\kappa_\ell, \ell=1,\ldots,p_o \right\} $ allows the researcher to encode greater concern about some components than others.
+Setting \(\kappa_\ell=0\) treats the corresponding estimate as correctly specified, while positive values permit misspecification of unknown magnitude \(B\).
+The overall normalization of \(\kappa\) is irrelevant for proportional regret, and a natural choice is $\kappa_\ell = 1$ for all potentially biased estimates.
+The chosen set may also include sign restrictions on the bias if known to researchers.

 \item \textbf{Specify feasibility constraints and calibrate experimental variance.} Enumerate the admissible design set, and the budget on sample size allocation.
-Calibrate per-unit experimental variances using pilot studies or historical data to form the set of feasible designs $\mathcal{D}$.
+Calibrate per-unit experimental variances using pilot studies or historical data to form the set of feasible designs $\mathcal{D}$; their estimation error or misspecification is typically of second order relative to the observational bias, as formalized in Section \ref{sec:sigma}.

-\item \textbf{Run the method and decide.} Optimize over the design and corresponding estimators.
-The output is a pre-analysis plan with the selected arm(s), sample sizes, and pre-specified combination rule ($\gamma$), and optimization is conducted via a mixed-integer quadratic program in Algorithm \ref{alg:regret_design}. \end{itemize}
+\item \textbf{Solve for the optimal design.} Optimize over the design (and estimator within the class of asymptotically linear estimators).
+Standard constraints for both the design and estimator can be incorporated in the optimization program.
+The output is a pre-analysis plan with the selected arm(s) and sample sizes (and estimator). \end{itemize}

-The applicability of our framework spans a wide range of settings in economics and beyond.
-Examples include estimating general equilibrium effects or structural models \citep{ToddWolpin2006AER, attanasio2012education, meghir2022migration, kreindler2023optimal, de2025decoupling}; choosing among alternative treatment arms in factorial designs \citep{muralidharan2019factorial, bandiera2025illusion}; and deciding where to run the next experiment for external validity \citep{gechter2024selecting, olea2024externally}.
-In industrial organization, applications include choices between demand-side and supply-side interventions \citep{bergquist2020competition}, the effects of information acquisition in markets \citep{allende2019approximating, larroucau2024college}, and decisions about which additional data source to acquire to improve statistical analysis \citep{allcott2025sources}.
-Beyond economics, medical applications may include allocating sample size across subgroups and allocating doses across treatment arms \citep[e.g.,][]{porter2024phase, morita2017simulation, manski2025using}.
+The applicability of the framework spans a wide range of settings.
+Examples include estimating general-equilibrium effects or structural models \citep{ToddWolpin2006AER,attanasio2012education,meghir2022migration, kreindler2023optimal,de2025decoupling}; choosing among alternative treatment arms in factorial designs \citep{muralidharan2019factorial,bandiera2025illusion}; and deciding where to run the next experiment to improve external validity \citep{gechter2024selecting,olea2024externally}.
+In industrial organization, applications include choosing between demand- and supply-side interventions \citep{bergquist2020competition}, studying information acquisition in markets \citep{allende2019approximating,larroucau2024college}, and deciding which additional data source to acquire \citep{allcott2025sources}.

-Several open questions remain for future research.
-These include settings where researchers have well-specified priors about bias such as from Bayesian models \citep{gechter2024selecting}, or other modeling choices \citep{olea2024externally}.
-This may be potentially incorporated through additional moment restrictions as in Section \ref{sec:gmm-extension}.
-Additional future extensions include sequential or adaptive experimental choices \citep[e.g.][]{cesa2025adaptive}.